 Open year round and provides an educational experience for guests of all ages.
 Spanish translation available.

-Explore the link between birds – living dinosaurs – and their extinct ancestors.
-Visit our gardens and the Education Center throughout the summer for the Dinosaurs Among Us exhibit, dinosaur family scavenger hunt, educational activities, and expert speaker events.
+Visit the Gardens and the Education Center throughout the summer for the Habitat exhibition, family scavenger hunt, educational activities, and expert speaker events.

-Betty Ford Alpine Gardens is pleased to present this exhibit courtesy of member donations and our sponsors.
+Betty Ford Alpine Gardens is pleased to present this exhibit courtesy of member donations and DiscoverVail, one of our sponsors.

 The Alpine House is a cold greenhouse which mimics our alpine environment.
 The House is monitored and regulated through highly sensitive temperature control and allows Betty Ford Alpine Gardens to house some of the rarest plants 365 days a year.